 Easy To Move — Despite being one of the nicer budget mattresses, Bowery is actually pretty easy to move and would be a great mattress during and after college.

-Why get Cocoon Classic — We noticed that a lot of college students are interested in memory foam beds in particular.
-Cocoon Classic is among the most affordable memory foam beds and is backed by a major player in the industry, Sealy.
-Additionally, Cocoon Classic is available in a “soft” and “firm” option, so you have a little control over how firm the bed is.
+Why get Cocoon — We noticed that a lot of college students are interested in memory foam beds in particular.
+Cocoon is among the most affordable memory foam beds and is backed by a major player in the industry, Sealy.
+Additionally, Cocoon is available in a “soft” and “firm” option, so you have a little control over how firm the bed is.

 Firmness Profile — The “firm” model will be about a medium-firm and, interestingly enough, so will be the “soft” model.
 They’re both on the firmer side, but if you like memory foam, we imagine that you’ll really like this bed.